On generalizing Lutz twists: Generalized Lutz twists

 Let $Y=W\times X$ and $\eta=\lambda+\beta.$ Clearly $\eta$ is a contact form on $Y.$ We now need an auxiliary observation whose proof we give below. \begin{lemma} In any open neighborhood of $S=W\times\{(0,0)\}\times T^2$ in $Y,$ $S$ may be isotoped such that it is a contact submanifold of $Y.$ \end{lemma}

-It is well known, and easy to prove \cite{Geiges08}, that if $\pi:Y'\to Y$ is the two-fold cover branched over a contact submanifold $S$ then $Y'$ has a contact structure that agrees with the pullback contact structure away from a neighborhood of the branch locus.
-We briefly recall this construction as the details will be needed below.
+It is well known, and easy to prove \cite{Geiges08b}, that if $\pi:Y'\to Y$ is any two-fold cover branched over a contact submanifold $S$ then $Y'$ has a contact structure that agrees with the pullback contact structure away from a neighborhood of the branch locus.
+We briefly recall this general construction as the details will be needed below.
 If $\alpha$ is a contact form on $Y$ then $\pi^*\alpha$ is a contact form on $Y'$ away from the branch locus.
 Near the branch locus let $\gamma$ be a connection $1$--form on the normal circle bundle and let $f:Y'\to \R$ be a function that is 1 near the branch locus, zero outside a slightly larger neighborhood and radially decreasing in between.
-For small $\epsilon$ the form $\pi^*\alpha +\epsilon f (d(x))^2\gamma$ where $d(x)$ is the distance from $x$ to the branch locus, can easily be shown to be contact.
-Set $Y''=\overline{Y'-X'_1}$ where $X'_1$ is one of the two connected components of $\pi^{-1}(W\times X').$ See the right hand side of Figure~\ref{fig-2}.
+For small $\epsilon$ the form $\pi^*\alpha +\epsilon f(x) (d(x))^2\gamma$ where $d(x)$ is the distance from $x$ to the branch locus, can easily be shown to be contact.